shenzhenlu/Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 # Customer-Segmentation-Report-for-Arvato-Financial-Services
-Create a customer segmentation report for Arvato Financial Services

 In this project, we will analyze demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
 We'll use unsupervised learning